django-cms/django-cms/docs/topics/permissions.rst

 .. _view-restrictions:

 *View restrictions* determine which groups and users will be able to see the page when it is published.
 Adding a view restriction will allow you to set this.
-Note that this does not apply any restrictions to users who are also editors with appropriate permissions.
+Note that this doesn't apply any restrictions to users who are also editors with appropriate permissions.

 *Page permissions* determine what editors can do to a page (or hierarchy of pages).
 They are